Loans for an engagement ring

 Lenders don’t offer specific financial products for engagement ring purchases (there’s no such product as an “engagement ring loan”), but there are several different ways of borrowing that could fit the bill.

-One option is to take out a personal loan which will enable you to borrow a fixed amount of money and pay it back with interest over a set time.
-Alternatively, you could consider using a 0% credit card, in-store finance, an overdraft, or even borrowing from friends or family.
+One option is to take out a personal loan, which enables you to borrow a fixed amount of money and pay it back with interest over a set time.
+Alternatively, you could consider using a 0% credit card, in-store finance, an overdraft or even borrowing from friends or family.

 Find lenders that can approve you